LechintanTudor/sparsey/README.md

     // Fetch A, B and C from all entities which have A, B and C. for (a, b, c) in (&a, &b, &c).iter() {}

-    // To get the entity to which the components belong use `entities`. for (entity, (a, b, c)) in (&a, &b, &c).iter().entities() {}
+    // Use `entities` to get the entity to which the components belong. for (entity, (a, b, c)) in (&a, &b, &c).iter().entities() {}

     // Fetch A from all entities which have A, B and C.